Monte Cristo Jr. (Victorian burlesque): Later productions

 Monte Cristo Jr. later toured the United Kingdom with much of the London cast before a production by the London Gaiety Burlesque Company Tour opened at Dockstader's Theatre in New York on 2 April 1888 It then toured Australia in mid-1888 with Alfred Cellier as the conductor and a cast including Danby, Farren, Grey, Hood, Leslie and Lind.
 The Gaiety cast including Farren but augmented by a pretty female American chorus opened on 15 November 1888 in a reworked production at the Standard Theatre on Broadway.
 While the American audience was largely unappreciative of the play in general and its doggerel verse in particular, it did start a new craze for dancing in long and "swishy" skirts as displayed by the female chorus.

-1919 Broadway musical

-A musical with the same name played in New York at the Winter Garden Theatre running for 254 performances from February to October 1919 and was suspended for a month during the Actor's Equity strike.
-This show had songs with music by Sigmund Romberg and Jean Schwartz, and a book and lyrics by Harold R. Atteridge.
-Additional music was by Maurice Abrahams, Fred E. Alhert and Earl Carroll, with lyrics by Earl Carroll, Sam M. Lewis and Joe Young.
-The cast for this version included Sam Ash, Gordon Dooley, Flore Revalles, Charles "Chic" Sale and Esther Walker.